Ormat Technologies, Inc. to Host Conference Call Announcing First Quarter 2023 Financial Results

-/EIN News/ -- RENO, Nev., April 10, 2023 (GLOBE NEWSWIRE) -- Ormat Technologies Inc. (NYSE: ORA), a leading geothermal, energy storage, solar PV and recovered energy power company, today announced that it plans to publish its first quarter 2023 financial results in a press release that will be issued on Tuesday, May 09, 2023, after the market closes.
+RENO, Nev., April 10, 2023 (GLOBE NEWSWIRE) -- Ormat Technologies Inc. ORA, a leading geothermal, energy storage, solar PV and recovered energy power company, today announced that it plans to publish its first quarter 2023 financial results in a press release that will be issued on Tuesday, May 09, 2023, after the market closes.
 In conjunction with this report, the Company has scheduled a conference call to discuss the results at 09:00 a.m.
 ET on Wednesday, May 10, 2023.

 Participants within the United States and Canada, please dial 1-888-770-2286, approximately 15 minutes prior to the scheduled start of the call.
 If you are calling outside of the United States and Canada, please dial +1-646-960-0440.
 Access code for the call is 9122486.
 Please request the "Ormat Technologies, Inc. call" when prompted by the conference call operator.
 The conference call will also be accompanied by a webcast live on the Investor Relations section of the Company's website.